 Federal Regulatory Agencies of the United States Government

 Federal regulatory agencies are the agency or government department that has responsibility over the legislation (acts and regulations) for a given sector of the government.
-Regulatory agencies are formed by Congress and exist at both the federal and state level.
+Regulatory agencies are formed by the United States Congress and exist at both the federal and state level.
 The United States President is responsible for appointing many of the agency leaders

 Following is a list of U.S. federal regulatory agencies: